babashka/babashka/README.md

 ## Differences from Clojure

 Babashka is implemented using the [Small Clojure Interpreter](https://github.com/borkdude/sci).
-This means that your snippet or script is not compiled to JVM bytecode, but executed form by form by a runtime which implements a subset of Clojure.
+This means that a snippet or script is not compiled to JVM bytecode, but executed form by form by a runtime which implements a subset of Clojure.
+Babashka is compiled to a native binary using [GraalVM](https://github.com/oracle/graal).
+It comes with a selection of built-in namespaces and functions from Clojure and other useful libraries.
-Most things should work as you would expect from Clojure on the JVM though.
 The data types (numbers, strings, persistent collections) are the same.
-Most functions and macros from `clojure.core`, `clojure.set` and `clojure.string` are part of this pre-compiled binary and if should one be missing, it's fairly trivial to add.
 Multi-threading is supported (`pmap`, `future`).

 Differences from Clojure:

 - No user defined namespaces.
 Since this tool focuses on snippets and small scripts, there hasn't been a need to implement it yet.

 - There is no `ns` macro for the same reason as above.

 - No first class vars.
 Note that you can define and redefine things with `def` / `defn`, but there is no `var` indirection.

 - Java classes and interop are not available, except for those explicitly supported.
 For these classes we mimic constructors and interop by having functions like `Exception.` and `.getCanonicalPath`.

-- Only the `clojure.core`, `clojure.set` and `clojure.string` namespaces are available from Clojure.
+- Only the `clojure.core`, `clojure.set` and `clojure.string` namespaces are
+  available from Clojure.

 - There is no support for loading code from Maven/Clojars dependencies.
 However, you can use `load-file` to load external code from disk.

 - `require` does not load any files, it only provides a way to create an alias for pre-included namespaces.

-Read more about the differences from Clojure in the [sci](https://github.com/borkdude/sci/#feature-parity) README.
+- Interpretation comes with overhead.
+Therefore tight loops may be much slower than in Clojure on the JVM.

+- No support for unboxed primitives.

 ## Developing Babashka